punchagan/inkling/README.md

 > Note: Apps Script Web Apps show a blue Google banner — expected.
 We add
 > `<base href="…/exec/" target="_top">` to avoid iframe/preview quirks.

+### Deploy the website to Netlify

+Inkling can publish a full static site (archive + each edition as its own page) to Netlify.
+Your Apps Script builds the site and pushes it via Netlify's Deploy API to Netlify.

+- Create a Netlify account
+- Create a Netlify site (empty is fine)
+- Add your Netlify Site ID as a Script property
+  - Netlify UI → Site settings → General → Site details → API ID (copy this value).
+  - In the Google Sheet open Extensions → Apps Script → Project Settings → Script Properties, and `NETLIFY_SITE_ID`.
+- Create a Personal Access Token
+  - Netlify UI → User settings → Applications → Personal access tokens → New token.
+  - Add the token as `NETLIFY_TOKEN` in your Script properties
+- Add your netlify site URL as `NETLIFY_URL` script property (e.g. https://YOUR-SITE.netlify.app)

 ### Script Properties